HomeGua ShaLymphatic Drainage Face Massage

 Notice the pattern: every stroke ends by draining down the neck.
 That is what makes it lymphatic rather than just a massage.
 For the full daily version with a tool, see our gua sha routine.

 This is the part people get wrong.
-Lymphatic vessels sit just under the skin, so heavy pressure actually works against you.
-Use the weight of your fingers only, with a slow, rhythmic, repeated motion.
+Lymphatic vessels sit just under the skin, so heavy pressure actually works against you by compressing the very channels you are trying to encourage.
+Use the weight of your fingers only — barely-there pressure, like smoothing the surface of water — with a slow, rhythmic, repeated motion.
 If your skin is turning red, you are pressing far too hard.
+When in doubt, go lighter and slower; this is one technique where less really is more.

 Morning is ideal because that is when facial fluid has built up overnight.
-A few minutes daily is fine since the pressure is so light.
+A few minutes daily is completely fine since the pressure is so light — there is no overdoing it the way there can be with firmer massage.
 It pairs perfectly with your morning skincare and a chilled tool.
+You can also do a quick round anytime your face feels puffy, such as after a salty meal or a poor night's sleep.
 Just remember the light-pressure rule to avoid the usual gua sha mistakes.

 Final takeaway